-Documentation must be provided by an appropriately credentialed professional-a physician for physical disabilities, a psychologist with training in the learning disabilities of adults and adolescents for learning disabilities, and a mental health provider licensed to diagnose psychiatric disabilities.
+Documentation should be provided by an appropriately credentialed professional-a physician for physical disabilities, a psychologist with training in the learning disabilities of adults and adolescents for learning disabilities, and a mental health provider licensed to diagnose psychiatric disabilities.
+Documentation should be sent to the Disabilities Resource Office.
 The specific content of the documentation will vary with the nature of the student's disability, but in all cases it should include a diagnosis, justification, recommendations, and a clear rationale for the recommendations.